 Not many debut feature films earn an invitation to represent one’s home country at the Oscars, or debuts (and wins an award) at the Sundance Film Festival.
 Therein lies the compelling narrative of Kristen Tan’s debut feature Pop Aye about a down-and-out architect and his elephant friend.

 Recipient of Her World’s Young Woman Achiever 2017, the prolific Tan built up over a decade of work before achieving global success with Pop Aye.
 In 2006, she won multiple prizes at film festivals in China, Austraia and the Czech Republic for her short 10 Minutes Later, made while she was still a film student at Ngee Ann Polytechnic.
-Up next?
-She’s working on the script of her second feature film, which we have no doubt will be one to watch.
+We look forward to her next feature film.

 Going to prison for a year didn’t stop this performance artist and poet’s artistic journey, it only made her stronger.
 Her experience spawned her novel Rebel Rites (2016), a powerful account of her year spent in the Singapore prison system.

-She’s also written When I Giggle in My Sleep (2015) a collection of written and spoken word poems, has spoken at TedX four times, been involved with numerous projects including making music with Mantravine and Wobology, and recently staged her second one-woman show Alien Flower In Fundamentalist Fields using poetry, film art and dramatic dialogue, at the World’s Travel Story-Fest 2018 in Sydney – a show she’s hoping to stage again in 2019.
+She’s also written When I Giggle in My Sleep (2015) a collection of written and spoken word poems, has spoken at TedX four times, been involved with numerous projects including making music with Mantravine and Wobology, and recently staged her second one-woman show Alien Flower In Fundamentalist Fields using poetry, film art and dramatic dialogue, at the World’s Travel Story-Fest 2018 in Sydney.

 Being the first in anything can be a double-edge sword.
 For artist Ashley Yeo, her selection as the first Singaporean finalist for the Loewe Craft Prize 2018 is an accolade that’s long overdue.
 Shortlisted from 1,900 submissions from over 86 countries, her delicate and intricate pieces are well known to craft connoisseurs.